-Infections are on the news.
+Infections are in the headlines.

 From common colds and flu to the larger one

 that is all over the news 24/7, infections got our interest.

 While a solution to “the” infection is being sought, making sure